juzeon/SydneyQt/README.md

 ## Download

-You can download binaries from the [release page](https://github.com/juzeon/SydneyQt/releases) for Windows, Linux and macOS, or build it yourself according to the Development section.
+You can download binaries from the [release page](https://github.com/juzeon/SydneyQt/releases) for Windows, Linux and macOS, or build it yourself according to the Build section.

+Platform information:

+- Windows:  SydneyQt-windows-amd64.exe
+- Linux:  SydneyQt-linux-amd64
+- macOS: SydneyQt.app.zip, SydneyQt.pkg (unsigned)

 ## Usage